Igalia/piglit/README.md

 ### 3.2 Note

-The way 'piglit run' and 'piglit summary' count tests are different, 'piglit run' counts the number of Test derived instance in the profile(s) selected, while 'piglit summary' counts the number of subtests a result contains, or it's result if there are no subtests.
-This means that the number shown by 'piglit run' will be less than or equal to the number calculated by 'piglit summary'.
+The way `piglit run` and `piglit summary` count tests are different, `piglit run` counts the number of Test derived instance in the profile(s) selected, while `piglit summary` counts the number of subtests a result contains, or it's result if there are no subtests.
+This means that the number shown by `piglit run` will be less than or equal to the number calculated by `piglit summary`.

 ### 3.3 Shell Completions